Patient Rights & Responsibilities

 - Prior to discharge you (or a family member caring for you) can discuss your discharge instructions or plan with your doctor or nurse.
 Ask when you are to visit your doctor, and if you need to call their office for test results.

 Summa Health System respects the rights of patients to designate visitors, regardless of whether the visitors are legally related to the patients.
 Reference to family refers to family as defined by the patient.
-Visitation privileges will not be denied on the basis of race, color, national origin, religion, sex, sexual orientation, gender identity, or disability.
+Visitation privileges will not be denied on the basis of race, color, national origin, religion, sex, sexual orientation, gender identity or expression, or disability.